Serpae Tetra Tank Requirements: Ideal Habitat Simplified

 Size

-Serpae tetras are relatively small fish.
-As adults, they typically reach a size of about 1 to 1.5 inches (2.5 to 3.8 centimeters) in length.
-This measurement includes their body from the tip of the snout to the base of the tail fin.
-Their small size makes them suitable for a wide range of aquarium setups and allows them to thrive in community tanks with other small, peaceful fish.
+Serpae tetras are relatively small fish, typically reaching a length of about 1 to 1.5 inches (2.5 to 3.8 centimeters) as adults.
+This measurement includes the entire body, from the tip of the snout to the base of the tail fin.
+Their compact size makes them well-suited for a variety of aquarium setups, allowing them to thrive in community tanks alongside other small, peaceful fish.
+Their small stature also means they can navigate through dense vegetation in aquariums, mimicking their natural habitat.

 Lifespan